How to Treat Yellow Stool: Gastroenterologist Explains.

 Step #1: Define the cause of yellow stool.

-3 factors can lead to the yellow stools:
+Three factors can lead to the yellow stools:

 1. Diarrhea (speeding up of the stool inside your intestine):

 The stool needs time to acquire its normal brown color inside the colon.
 Diarrhea (regardless of its cause) can lead to yellow stool.
-This is because stool has not have enough time to become brownish.
+This is because stool has not had enough time to become brownish.

 2. Presence of more fat inside your stool: